PIP Coverage for Emergency Medical Conditions: Is the Limit $10,000 or $2,500?

 These expenses include prosthetic devices and medically necessary ambulance, hospital, and nursing services.
-For disability benefits, the coverage is to pay 60% of any loss of gross income and loss of earning capacity per individual from inability to work caused by the auto accident injury, plus all expenses reasonably incurred in having to pay someone else to such things as housework or yard work that the injured person would normally have done themselves.
+For disability benefits, the coverage is to pay 60% of any loss of gross income and loss of earning capacity per individual from an inability to work caused by the auto accident injury, plus all expenses reasonably incurred in having to pay someone else to such things as housework or yard work that the injured person would normally have done themselves.

-To receive the maximum amount of $10,000 of medical/disability benefits under the PIP policy, there must be a determination an emergency medical condition resulted from the accident.
+To receive the maximum amount of $10,000 of medical/disability benefits under the Florida PIP statute emergency medical condition, there must be a determination an emergency medical condition resulting from the accident.
 Otherwise, the PIP statute limits the benefits to $2,500.
 Most auto accidents will either have clear proof of an emergency medical condition, resulting in coverage up to $10,000 or will have clear evidence there is no emergency medical condition, resulting in a cap of coverage at $2,500.
 But, what happens when there is no evidence either way?
 In Medical Center of the Palm Beaches vs. USAA Casualty Insurance Co.
 (No. 4D14-3580), the Fourth District Court of Appeal recently looked at what should happen when there has been no determination by medical doctors in the initial records of an “emergency medical condition” resulting from the auto accident.

-The injured driver in this case developed pain to her right shoulder and cervical region after a car accident.
+The injured driver, in this case, developed pain to her right shoulder and cervical region after a car accident.
 She went to a treating doctor to discuss this problem and was simply referred to a physical therapy practice for conservative treatment without there being an actual determination of the nature and extent of her injury.
 She went to physical therapy, and the therapy facility then submitted bills for this treatment to the PIP insurance carrier for the patient.
 The insurance company refused to pay, explaining that it had no evidence of an emergency medical condition and the injured woman had already met her $2,500 limit.

 The statute does not address the specific situation of no determination at all.
 Rather than reaching the decision that the insurance company could only rely on the $2,500 cap when affirmative proof exists that no emergency medical condition resulted from the accident, the court decided to let the insurance company off the hook by allowing the $2,500 cap when the records of treatment are silent on whether an emergent medical condition exists.

 Was this truly the legislative intent of the statute?
 Or, should the court have looked at the totality of the evidence available to determine whether coverage should be for $2,500 vs. $10,000?
 The 4th DCA does not issue controlling decisions for North Florida, so this logic does not have to apply to cases in our area.
 If you’ve been injured in an auto accident, you rely on prompt payment of benefits by your insurance company.